You’ve probably never heard the phrase “as American as apple pie” applied to a dog before. Maybe that’s because you’ve never met a Boston Terrier.

 Their flat faces mean short muzzles, which leads to having to take in a lot of air.
 As they’re taking in all that air, some becomes excess.
 And in case you weren’t paying attention in Biology, what goes in, must come out – and for the Boston, it exits out the rear.
 So beware of gas.
 My new Boston friend Casey has been known to clear a room with his flatulence!

-Two presidents owned the breed.
+Two presidents owned Boston Terriers.

 Boston Terriers have had the run of the White House with two different presidents.
 President Gerald Ford owned two during his time in office, Fleck and Spot, and President Warren Harding owned one, Hub.